PETROENG 7042 - Drilling Engineering & Well Completion

 - Assessment must maintain academic standards.

-Assessment SummaryThe course will be assessed based on assignments (total of 30%) and final exam (70%).
+Assessment SummaryThe course will be assessed based on assignment, quiz, group project and final exam.

 SubmissionSubmission of Work for Assessment